Skip to main content

 Hormonal optimization protocols function by replenishing the body’s diminished supply of key hormones like estrogen and testosterone.
 This approach is a form of systemic support.
 By restoring these hormones to more youthful levels, the therapy directly counteracts the primary driver of age-related bone loss which is unchecked osteoclast activity.

 Estrogen, for instance, is exceptionally effective at suppressing the signaling molecules that promote the formation and activation of bone-resorbing osteoclasts.
-Testosterone contributes to through its own direct actions and through its conversion to estrogen within bone tissue.
+Testosterone contributes to bone health through its own direct actions and through its conversion to estrogen within bone tissue.

 The clinical application is tailored to the individual’s specific hormonal needs: